dendronhq/dendron-site/vault/dendron.topic.templates.template-variables.cook.md

 Tim ate a apple
 ```

 When a template is applied, it looks at all `{{ }}` blocks and tries to resolve them.
-If you do not want the tempalte to do this, you will need to escape your templates using the followng syntax
+If you do not want the template to do this, you will need to escape your templates using the followng syntax

 ```md
 ---